As of Feb 16, 2021 negative covid tests are no longer a requirement for passengers entering Alaska as they were the past 6 months.

 Utah is now allowing hunter education courses to be completed with a virtual online-field day activity.
 See more information

-The deadline to apply for deer and antelope is June 5, 2020.
-All licenses can not be returned or surrended after the draw.
-You can still purchase any preference points prior to Oct 31 even if you do not apply in the draw!
+All licenses cannot be returned or surrended after the draw.
+You can still purchase any preference points prior to November 1 even if you did not apply in the draw!